Federal Employees Health Benefits (FEHB) Program Open Season 2015

 I am Eligible.
 What Should I Do?

-If you are satisfied with your current plan, review the 2014 brochure and premium rate to make certain you want to continue with your plan.
+If you are satisfied with your current plan, review the 2016 on-line Guide to Federal Benefits and premium rates to make certain you want to continue with your plan.
+Updates to the Guide will be made the first week of November.
 If you are still satisfied, do nothing.
-Your coverage will continue and any adjustments will take place automatically on January 12, 2014.
+Your coverage will continue and any adjustments will take place automatically on January 10, 2016.

-If you would like to enroll or change your enrollment, review the information on the available plans and options to see what plan will best meet your needs.
-You MUST request an open season election through myPay. myPay is available 24 hours a day, 7 days per week.
+If you would like to start, stop or change your enrollment, review the information on the available plans and options to see what plan will best meet your needs.
+You MUST request an open season election through myPay (available 24 hours a day, 7 days per week).
 We strongly recommend that after you submit your open season request, you click on the option that provides confirmation of your request.

 To access myPay , you will need your Login and Password.
 If you have forgotten your Login or Password, click the "Forgot Your Login ID?" or "Forgot or Need a Password?" link on the left side of the myPay screen.
 Using this method, your Password can be e-mailed to you if you pre-registered your e-mail address, or it can be mailed to your current home address of record within 7 to 10 business days.
 A second option for requesting a Password is to send a fax to 216-367-3549.
 You will need to include in your request your name, SSN, a daytime phone number, a copy of your NIH ID Card, and you must sign the fax.
 Upon receiving your fax, the Defense Finance & Accounting Service (DFAS) will reset your Password using a temporary Password.
 Your temporary Password will be 8 numbers, the last 4 numbers of your SSN twice.
 You will not receive a notice from DFAS that your Password has been reset.
 Simply wait at least two business days before logging into myPay to use your temporary Password.
 Upon logging in, you will be prompted to reset your Password.
 Information pertaining to establishing an acceptable Login and Password can be obtained at myPay FAQs .